Choosing Between Egg Freezing and Embryo Freezing

 "Embryos are much further down the funnel and therefore offer more concrete prognostic information in terms of a chance at live birth," Shastri and Hancock explained.

-Women may decide to freeze their embryos if they already have a partner and want to preserve the option to have kids with that specific person in the future.
-It can be a good option for couples who know they want children but need more time.
+Women may decide to freeze their embryos if they already have a partner and want to preserve the option of having kids with that specific person.
+It can be a good option for couples who want children but need more time.